Summer vacation planning is underway for many Americans, and there are few better ways to see the country than driving along U.S. highways and byways.

-While most of us automatically choose to drive our own car on a road trip — another option that can save a bundle of money by serving as both transportation and lodging is the all-American recreational vehicle.
+One option that can save you a bundle of money — by serving as both transportation and lodging — is the all-American recreational vehicle.
 RVs can be rented for cheap — sometimes as little as $1 per day — if you know where to look.

-The reason is that rental companies sometimes need to balance out their inventory — because they end up with a glut of vehicles in one area, and too few somewhere else that they are in demand.
-You get the screaming deal because you’re helping them get vehicles to where they are needed.
+Rental companies sometimes need to balance out their inventory, because they end up with a glut of vehicles in one area and too few somewhere else thanks to seasonal demand.
+You get the screaming deal because you’re helping get vehicles to where they are needed.

-The time frame the rental company allows for delivery of the vehicle can be as short as a few days, or sometimes as long as a few weeks.
-Also, the deals can pop up with just a few days notice, so you need to be prepared to jump on it.
+The time frame the rental company allows for delivery of the vehicle can be as short as a few days or as long as a few weeks.
+Also, the deals can pop up with just a few days’ notice, so be prepared to jump on one.

 Other costs to weigh

-Even if you get a dollar-a-day deal, be sure to factor in other costs before pulling the trigger.
-Since the rental is only one-way, there will be other travel involved — either getting home from the end point, or getting out to the starting point.
+But even if you get a dollar-a-day deal, be sure to factor in other costs before pulling the trigger.
+Since relocation deals are one-way, you will face additional travel arrangements — either getting home from the end point, or getting out to the starting point.

 Insurance is another wild card.
-Company policies vary, but generally they include some level of insurance embedded in the rental price with deductibles that start at about $1,000.
-Some companies offer supplemental policies to lower that deductible.
-If you want to go that route, check to see if your existing auto policy, or even your credit card, might already give you a deal.
+Company policies vary, but generally they include some level of insurance embedded in the rental price.
+Also check whether your existing auto policy, or even your credit card, might already give you some coverage.

 Have you ever gotten a cheap rental with a relocation deal?
-Let us know about the experience in the comments or on our Facebook page.
+Share your experience in the comments or on our Facebook page.